BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique stone and antique marble.

 This means they are exposed to the elements.
 Consequently, they are more likely to absorb stains and discolouration.

 Occasional wiping with a clean cloth to either antique marble or antique stone will do no harm.

-Professional help is essential for combatting any serious stains, such as a build-up of discolouration or for repairing breaks and cracks.
+Professional help is essential for combatting any serious stains.
+For example, a build-up of discolouration or for repairing breaks and cracks.

 For guidance on finding an experienced restorer, contact your local BADA dealer